brijrajcodisto/cloud-uploads-wp-plugin/readme.txt

 == Description ==

-**S3 Uploads is your all-in-one media solution with video hosting, encoding, and streaming, and a cloud storage and CDN delivery provider for your WordPress media library.
+**Cloud Uploads is your all-in-one media solution with video hosting, encoding, and streaming, and a cloud storage and CDN delivery provider for your WordPress media library.
 It allows you to easily connect an unlimited number of sites to your Infinite Uploads cloud account for offloading your files, handling massive video uploads and encoding them, lowering hosting costs, improving site performance, and serving files faster to your visitors.**

 ### NEW: Simple, Unbranded, GDPR-compliant Video Hosting!